mmacedo/mmacedo.github.io/source/_posts/2011-12-21-fsharp-coding-dojo.markdown

 ## Conclusions

-Learning and teaching are always fun, as is coding dojos.
+Learning and teaching are always fun, as are coding dojos.
 However next time I organize a lecture plus coding dojo in a programming language the audience doesn't feel at home, I might reevaluate some assumptions and choices I made for a even better new language coding dojo experience:

 * It is absolutely necessary at least one guy practiced a lot that language before the coding dojo.
 * There must be enough time for people to get used to the syntax and tools before they are productive.